wlonk/arcadia/rules/index.md

 >
 >  "Asset" matters:
 >
->  1. Passions as keys/Darkest Selves.
 >  1. Fairy needs and desires.
 >
 >  Design matters:
 >
 >  1. Spookiness
->      1. Desires are Darkest Selves crossed with Keys.
->      2. The things you _want_ that make you cast a spell in the first place
->         are themselves Byronic, by necessity.
-How grave can I make them
->         without making them _big_?
 >  2. What happens if the characters don't act?
 >      1. The Byronic worries will come to pass.
 >      2. Or the GM can twist things to make them even worse.